Kensal Green Cemetery, London

 One of the cemetery's selling points was security; in an age when bodysnatching was common, the cemetery promised a secure facility safe from graverobbers who sold fresh corpses to medical students for dissection.

-In an ironic twist, just a week after Parliament passed a bill permitting the cemetery Company to operate, they passed the Anatomy Bill, allowing unclaimed corpses from workhouses and prisons to be used for dissection.
+In an ironic twist, just a week after Parliament passed a bill permitting the General Cemetery Company to operate, they passed the Anatomy Bill, allowing unclaimed corpses from workhouses and prisons to be used for dissection.
 This effectively ended the need for bodysnatching, since medical students could now gain a legal supply of bodies.

 Kendall must have been delighted by winning the competition, but he wasn't so delighted when Sir John Dean Paul, the Company Chairman, decided that he preferred a neoclassical look and persuaded the Company surveyor John Griffith to create a new design in Greek Revival style.